yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 }
 ```

 We start with the key word `func`, then name our function whatever we want.
 The name should describe the type of action our function is taking.
-Like variables, we use camelCase.
+Like variables, we use `camelCase` for multi-word functions.

-Directly after the function name, we see open and close parentheses, then open and close curly brackets.
-The directions we want our function to take will live inside the curly braces.
+Directly after the function name, we see open and close parentheses - `()`, then open and close curly brackets - `{}`.
+The directions we want our function to take will live _inside_ the curly braces.
 We can give a function as many directions as we'd like!

 Let's add some of the steps our robot needs to take to walk a dog.
 For now, we will use `print()` to print out the steps, so we know when our function is working.